4 Speed and 5 Speed Transmissions

 on its stand.
 I am pretty sure this noise existed before but maybe I grew used to it.
 It is a rattle or clack/clack rotating kind of noise."

-It is typically worse if the carburetors are out of sync, or anything that allows the cylinders to be a bit unbalanced in operation.
+It typically sounds worse if the carburetors are out of sync, or anything that allows the cylinders to be a bit unbalanced in operation.
 This includes irregular ignition timing....rather common on the pre-1979 models.
 That irregular ignition timing can be seen with an ignition-fired strobe light shining on the timing hole.
 There will be double images.
 That can come from timing chain sprocket wear, or other associated items, like the chain, guide, etc.

 The cam that operates the valves is a jerky load on the timing chain...that in itself can cause irregular power pulses, primarily but not exclusively from irregular ignition pulses.
 A bent cam tip, even as little as 0.001", can cause irregular ignition timing and is not unusual.
 The irregular power pulses cause the engine to not rotate smoothly, that causes jerkiness on parts in the transmission, causing the "Airhead Rattle".